AmarooHQ/whitepaper/10-Ultra-Terminum/02-ut-intro.md

 %% BEGIN ### RELEASE

 \newpage

 # Introduction

 *Ultra Terminum* (UT) is a cooperative cross-chain consensus strategy that addresses *Buterin's Trilemma*[^buterins-trilemma] (aka. the *Scalability Trilemma*).
 That is: *Ultra Terminum* builds on existing consensus methods to produce a blockchain network that is highly distributed, highly secure, and highly scalable.
 In essence, UT is a new way to organize blockchains.

 [^buterins-trilemma]: I think *Scalability Trilemma* is a bad name because *scalability* is one of the three conflicting qualities; you could just as well call it the *Decentralization Trilemma*.
 Arguably, as we will see, the most appropriate of the 3 would actually be the *Security Trilemma*.
 The term *Blockchain Trilemma* has been used recently, which I think is worse.
-Apparently the term was coined by Vitalik Buterin, so I prefer the name *Buterin's Trilemma*.
+Apparently, the term was coined by Vitalik Buterin, so I prefer the name *Buterin's Trilemma*.

 Compared with existing consensus methods, UT provides *equal or better* security properties than **all** existing consensus methods (including Bitcoin's PoW method and variants, and *all* PoS variants).
 This is because UT leverages existing consensus methods in combination and, by way of construction, UT can only *add* security to these methods.